 Using WiFi over long distances with fans in the stands is not simple and takes some effort to implement.
 Interference from all the cell phones during a game makes this more challenging.

 Photos or Video can be transmitted one at a time or automatically after you shoot.
 If you're networked and viewing video - you'll see a Transmit button in the lower left corner of your screen.

 Choose Auto Transmit New Video from the GDL Network Settings item on the game's Action button to automatically transmit a video clip or photo immediately after you shoot it.
-If more than 2 devices are in the network, you will be prompted to choose the devices you want to transmit to.
+If another network user does not want the video from your camera, they can block it.

 Choose Add New Video to - Time Synchronized Play if you're shooting video and someone else is entering the data.
 That will make sure that your video clip ends up on the play that is currently in process.

 If you lose your WiFi connection, you can refresh to catch up with the data.
 Game data can be refreshed by tapping on the Refresh button in the upper right corner of your screen.
 If there are more than 2 devices in the network, you will be prompted to choose which device you want to refresh your data from.
 The old plays are replaced by the new ones and your photos and video are resynced to the new data.
 If you implement a Game Data Live Server, you can also get the video that you missed.

 Newer iPads can WiFi faster.
 Newer iPads do something called MIMO that speeds up video transfers.
 The iPad Air II and iPad Pro support MIMO and the 802.11 ac wireless standard which can double wireless performance.
 The iPhone 6 and iPhone 7 also are able to use 802.11 ac wireless communications.